KobeLemon/learn-docker-kl/README.md

-This is my personal repository for learning Docker
+This is my personal repository for learning Docker.
+I am not affiliated with Docker Inc, Nigel Poulton, Pluralsight, or any other individuals/organizations mentioned in this repository.

 ![Docker Logo](/images/docker/docker-logo.png)